chaos-polymtl/lethe/doc/source/examples/multiphysics/capillary-wave/capillary-wave.rst

     python3 capillary-wave-calculation.py calculations.output

-  ``calculations.output`` is the file where the results will be saved.
+  with ``calculations.output`` being the file where the results will be saved.
 If you omit this argument, results will simply be displayed in the terminal window.

   .. attention::
-    The number of refinement (``n_refinement``) that you enter on line :math:`67` of the script should correspond to the finest level of refinement of your mesh.
+    The number of refinements (``n_refinement``) that you enter on line :math:`67` of the script should correspond to the finest level of refinement of the mesh.
 In other words, it should correspond to the ``max refinement level`` of the ``mesh adaptation`` subsection of the parameter file.

     .. code-block::